wp-plugins/listly/readme.txt

 Use Listy to create, curate or collaborate to build awesome, people-ranked numbered-lists.
 One plugin, many uses.
 A tool you can put to work in many ways.

-Listly is also a source of free content.
-Lists that you can embed as responsive/adaptive content for your blog.
+Listly is also a source of free content, lists that you can embed as responsive/adaptive content for your blog.

 What kind of Listlys will you make?
 What kind of list will you embed?
 Who will embed your Listlys?